vitalif/vitastor/docs/config/client.en.md

 Default maximum I/O size for Vitastor [ublk servers](../usage/ublk.en.md).
 The largest of 1 MB and pool block size multiplied by EC data chunk count is used if not specified.

+## qemu_file_mirror_path

+- Type: string

+When set to an FS directory path (for example, `/mnt/vitastor/`), `qemu-img info` and similar QAPI commands return the name of the image inside this directory instead of normal `vitastor://?image=abc` URI as `filename`.

+This allows to then mount this path using [vitastor-nfs](../usage/nfs.en.md) and trick third-party systems like Veeam which rely on `filename` in the image info but don't support Vitastor.